 - Jeffrey S. Coons, Ph.D.
 1996, President, Manning and Napier investment management

 - Norma Md.
 Saad, Ph.D.
-2000, Full Professor, International Islamic University of Malaysia
+2000, Professor, International Islamic University of Malaysia

 - Mikhail Kouliavtsev, Ph.D.
-2003, Associate Professor and MBA Director, Stephen F. Austin State University
+2003, Professor and MBA Director, Stephen F. Austin State University

 - Karen A. Campbell, Ph.D.
-2008, World Economic Forum, Research Fellow at Wharton Risk Management and Decision Processes Center
+2008, Senior Consultant, Economic and Country Risk at IHS, Inc. and Research Fellow at Wharton Risk Management and Decision Process Center

 - Dr. Michael A. Leeds